-3.3.24 It was recommended by the Business Board and agreed by the Combined Authority Board at their respective meetings in November 2018 that the Eastern Agri-Tech Programme Board should continue to take decisions about applications for grant funding on behalf of both the Combined Authority and NALEP (both organisations are represented on the Programme Board); that the Programme Board became a sub-Board of the Business Board and that a member of the Business Board (nominated by the Business Board) became the Chair of the Programme Board.
+3.3.24 It was recommended by the Business Board and agreed by the CA Board at their respective meetings in November 2018 that the Eastern Agri-Tech Programme Board should continue to take decisions about applications for grant funding on behalf of both the CA and NALEP (both organisations are represented on the Programme Board); that the Programme Board became a sub-Board of the Business Board and that a member of the Business Board (nominated by the Business Board) became the Chair of the Programme Board.
 This would strengthen existing governance arrangements and provide continuity between the two Boards.
-The agenda and decisions of the Programme Board would be published on the Combined Authority/Business Board web site (with names of individuals redacted) in accordance with the transparency arrangements set out in the Business Board constitution.
+The agenda and decisions of the Programme Board would be published on the Combined Authority/Business Board web site (with names of individuals redacted).
 This will ensure that the operation of the Agri-Tech programme is consistent with the Assurance Framework for the Business Board and Combined Authority.
-The Cambridgehsire and Peterborough Combined Authority is the Accountable Body for the Eastern Agri-Tech Growth Initiative.
+The CPCA is the Accountable Body for the Eastern Agri-Tech Growth Initiative.